 In 1932, as the Great Depression deepened, the Progress Club of Wabasso sponsored the renovation of the council room at the old City Hall, which was standing where the patio of the Roadhouse Bar & Grill stands today.
 The deal between the Progress Club and the Village of Wabasso was made on the condition that the Council room was refitted and redecorated with bookshelves so that the first public lending library in Wabasso could be housed there.

-In the fall of 1941, it became known that philanthropist Charles O. Gilfillan was going to sponsor the construction of a new building for the Library.
+In the fall of 1941, philanthropist Charles O. Gilfillan announced he was going to sponsor the construction of a new building for the Library.
 The site chosen was at the corner of North and Oak Streets.
 At that time, the site contained the abandoned fire hall, and the – for lack of a better term – village rock pile.
 In November, the structure was sold and moved, and a crew of 18 men, prodded by local spirit, pooled their efforts to removing the several tons of boulders that lay on the lot.
 The Franta Hardware & Garage Company, and Druck’s Service Station, donated tractor and trailer equipment to aid the endeavor.

 The old library collection was moved into the building alongside with more new books, and the Wabasso Public Library reopened in its new building in November of 1942 with a collection of about 1,000 items.
-At that time, it was able to be open 5 days a week.
+At that time, it was open 5 days a week.
 Gilfillan also gifted an 80-acre tract of land, with the proceeds of the rent going directly towards the needs of the Library.

 Mrs. Lorenz (Rachel) Kratzke was then voted in as head librarian.
 Kratzke had been substituting for Starken whenever she was away, and began offering Story Hour to children on a regular basis.
 Kratzke would resign in 1969.

 Malanea Schueller became Director next.
 In 1974, the Plum Creek Library System was founded, and in 1979 the Wabasso Library joined.
-Suddenly the citizens of Wabasso had access to the collections of multiple libraries across seven other counties in southwest Minnesota.
+Suddenly, the citizens of Wabasso had access to the collections of multiple libraries across seven other counties in southwest Minnesota.

 In 1987, a Friends of the Library group was established for the primary functions of developing programs, promotion, and fundraising.
 In 1988, construction began on a new addition to the building that doubled its space.
 Through an enormous amount of fundraising, including securing donations from local organizations and many private donors, the new addition was completed by late 1989.